Grate-Oracle-Lewot/GrateCrystal/README.md

 - If you're playing with hard level caps on, Pokémon will no longer gain any experience while in the Daycare, but they will still be able to breed.
 Conversely, if you turn level caps off, walk around to give Daycare Pokémon experience, and turn hard caps back on, they may exceed the current cap.
 This is the best I could do given the cap toggle and how Daycare experience and leveling work, so please forgive me.
 - Until you've cleared out Team Rocket's hideout in Mahogany Town, any would-be Magikarp encounter at the Lake of Rage becomes a Gyarados with all 0 DVs (representing the negative effects of the forced evolution).
 Encounters that are generated as Gyarados in the first place have normal, randomized DVs (or perfect DVs for the Red Gyarados).
 - The Grimer and Koffing lines are now genderless, but can still learn egg moves from the egg move tutor.
 (This is purely to prevent Weezing from having Cute Charm, because... look at it.)
 Porygon also gets egg moves, the idea being that they were programmed in.
-- Jessie and James now lead the Slowpoke Well invasion, and also serve as the toll-taking guards in the Route 43 gatehouse.
-This is in addition to their above-mentioned appearance in the Route 22 building in the postgame.
-Inspiration for how to colorize their Pokémon Yellow sprite taken from Polished Crystal.
 - Cianwood City and Cinnabar Island each have a sailor who attempts to prevent Surf softlocks
 - Sleep now lasts from 1 to 5 turns both in and outside the Battle Tower (0-3 for Flying types)
 - Just like how Pokémon can't be Frozen during Harsh Sunlight, they now can't be Burned during Rain